-Concrete must be maintained at the minimum specified temperature (50 degrees F) for the minimum number of curing days.
+Concrete must be maintained at the minimum specified temperature (50 degrees F) for the minimum number of curing days in accordance with Section 509.04.B(4) of the Standard Specifications.
 The Contractor must protect the concrete from environmental damage during curing and replace or repair frozen or damaged concrete at no cost to the Department.